 - 3441.
 Judging Emphasis.
 This class should be judged on style over fences, even hunting pace, flat work, manners, and way of going.
 The poll should be level with, or slightly above the withers, to allow proper impulsion behind.
 The head should not be carried behind the vertical, giving the appearance of intimidation, or be excessively nosed out, giving a resistant appearance.
 The purpose of hunter hack is to give horses an opportunity to show their expertise over low fences and on the flat. - A. Placing for the class shall be determined by allowing a minimum of seventy (70%) percent for individual fence work and a maximum of thirty (30%) percent for work on the flat; - B. Faults over fences will be scored as in the Working Hunter class.
 Three disobediences on the fence section of the class eliminates the entry in accordance with Rule(s) 3475.
-Horses eliminated in the fence portion of the class are not eligible to return for rail work; - C. Performance on the flat will be judged as in the Hunter Under Saddle class. - 3442.
-Class Procedure. - A. Horses are first required to jump two fences.
+Horses eliminated in the fence portion of the class are not eligible to return for rail work; - C. Performance on the flat will be judged as in the Hunter Under Saddle class.

+3442.
+Class Procedure.

+- A. Horses are first required to jump two fences.
 Show management has the option to allow a third fence. - B. At the discretion of the judge, contestants may be asked to hand gallop, pull up, or back and/or stand quietly following the last fence; - C. Horses being considered for an award are then to be shown at a walk, trot and canter both ways of the ring with light contact.
+The horse must be shown with active, working, and energetic ground covering gates at the walk, trot and canter.
+The horse shall exhibit a natural self-carriage, correct uphill balance and the fluid forward movement that is desirable for working hunter.